Censofficial/Lockin/README.md

-# Lockin OS (minimal text shell)
+# Lockin OS

 A tiny 16-bit real-mode OS that boots from a floppy image and provides a simple command shell.

-This is educational and intentionally simple.
-No filesystems, just a boot sector loader and a small kernel loaded from the first track.
+This is intentionally simple.
+MInimal filesystems, just a boot sector loader and a small kernel loaded from the first track.

 ## Requirements